Skip to main content

 Feedback discussion

-• We will schedule a feedback discussion with a peer facilitator who will review your report with you to identify strengths, areas for practice improvement and professional development opportunities.
+Colleague and client feedback will be summarized in a confidential, individualized report, and the registrant will have a feedback discussion with a peer facilitator to identify strengths, areas for practice improvement and professional development opportunities.

 900 – 200 Granville St